-Figure/ Indicator Definition Section 1.1.1 Total Number of Authorisations Total number of cumulative authorisations issued since July 25 th 2003 by ComReg to fixed, mobile and broadcasting operators.
-1.2.1 Fixed, mobile and broadcasting as a % of total revenues The share of total revenue generated by the provision of retail and wholesale fixed voice and data services, retail mobile voice and data services as well as retail cable and MMDS broadcasting services 1.3.1 Share of Total voice call volumes (minutes) Overall total volumes or minutes of basic and advanced voice calls made over both fixed and mobile public voice networks, broken down by call type and expressed as a percentage share of the total volume.
+Figure/ Ludicator Definition Section Indicator Definition 1.1.1 Total Number of Authorisations Total number of cumulative authorisations issued since July 25 th 2003 by ComReg to fixed, mobile and broadcasting operators.
+1.2.1 Fixed, Mobile and Broadcasting as a % of Total Revenues The share of total revenue generated by the provision of retail and wholesale fixed voice and data services, retail mobile voice and data services as well as retail cable and MMDS broadcasting services 1.3.1 Share of Total voice Call Volumes (minutes) Overall total volumes or minutes of basic and advanced voice calls made over both fixed and mobile public voice networks, broken down by call type and expressed as a percentage share of the total volume.
 Fixed Advanced minutes include calls via payphones, Voice Over IP/voice over broadband minutes (included for the first time in Quarter 2 2007).
-Mobile roaming calls made by visitors while in Ireland are excluded from the analysis, as analysis is based on usage by domestic customers only of fixed and mobile networks, i.e. those customers whose current residence is in Ireland 1.3.2 Total voice traffic This table quantifies the total volume of voice calls originating (or initiated) from fixed (PSTN/ISDN) networks and from mobile networks.
-2.1.1 Profile of Fixed Line revenues Breakdown in % terms of share of total revenue generated by the direct and indirect provision of retail and wholesale fixed voice and data services, among a specific set of sub-categories: Interconnection (i.e. wholesale revenues generated by inter-operator traffic transactions), retail narrowband services (such as PSTN voice services and dial-up Internet services.
-This category also includes revenues from voice over broadband services.), retail broadband services (This category also includes revenues from WiFi services); leased line, managed services wholesale and retail revenues (including revenues from Partial Private Circuits) and other ancillary services, directory publication &amp; other services.
-2.1.1.1 Operator share of fixed line revenues The proportions of overall fixed line revenues (retail and wholesale) generated by alternative operators and Eircom.
+Mobile roaming calls made by visitors while in Ireland are excluded from the analysis, as analysis is based on usage by domestic customers only of fixed and mobile networks, i.e. those customers whose current residence is in Ireland 1.3.2 Total Voice Traffic This table quantifies the total volume of voice calls originating (or initiated) from fixed (PSTN/ISDN) networks and from mobile networks.
+1.5.1 Total Subscriptions (Fixed and Mobile) This chart shows the percentage split between fixed and mobile retail subscriptions in Ireland.
+2.1.1 Profile of Fixed Line Revenues Breakdown in % terms of share of total revenue generated by the direct1 and indirect2 provision of retail and wholesale fixed voice and data services, among a specific set of sub-categories: • Interconnection (i.e. wholesale revenues generated by inter-operator traffic transactions), • retail narrowband services (such as PSTN voice services and dial-up Internet services.
+This category also includes revenues from voice over broadband services.), • retail broadband services (This category also includes revenues from WiFi services); • leased line, managed services wholesale and retail revenues (including revenues from Partial Private Circuits) and other ancillary services including web-hosting, co-location services, directory publication & other services.
+2.1.1.1 Operator Share of Fixed Line Revenues The proportions of overall fixed line revenues (retail and wholesale) generated by alternative operators and Eircom.
 Includes shares of interconnection, retail narrowband, retail broadband services and leased line, managed services (including revenues from Partial Private Circuits), and other ancillary services including web-hosting, co-location services, directory publication and other services.
-2.1.1.2 Eircom's market share This chart plots eircom's share of total fixed line revenues over the previous 2 years.
+2.1.1.2 Eircom's Market Share This chart plots Eircom's share of total fixed line revenues over the previous 2 years.
+2.1.1.3 Fixed Revenue Market Shares This chart shows the fixed revenue market share for operators who have 2.0% or more revenues market

-$^{\scriptscriptstyle 1}$ Provided to customer over their supplier's own network infrastructure and/or by means of unbundled local loops
+&lt;sup>1 Provided to customer over their supplier's own network infrastructure and/or by means of unbundled local loops